destyn8/Naksha-MapBased-Visual-Packet-Sniffer/README.md

 # Naksha-MapBased-Visual-Packet-Sniffer
 Naksha, is a python based thread-safe and multithreaded visual packet sniffer.
-This creates a geographical coordinate based visualisation of packet exchange from the your home gateway, to the internet.
-Here, packet size, propagation delays, &amp; transmission speeds are visually depicted.
+This creates a geographical projection of packet exchange and transit between internet-hosts and home gateway.
+Packet size, hosts' whois lookups, propagation delays, &amp; transmission speeds are visually depicted.